Center, Institutes & Labs

 The Diagnostic Imaging and Cancer Treatment Center at Texas

 A&M is a state of the art facility with diagnostic and

 treatment capabilities never before possible in one location.
 The

 facility is fully equipped with a Tomotherapy Unit, a CT Scanner,

 A&M University and the UT Medical School in Houston have joined

 forces to fight cardiovascular disease in both human and veterinary

-The Schubot Center supports research into all aspects of disease
+The Schubot Center is dedicated to conducting research into the